 What do you expect facilities to be like?
-(Hotels, restaurants, toilets, buses, accommodations)

-Personal reflections: What do you expect spiritually?
-What do you expect emotionally?

-What do you expect from your team members?
+(Hotels, restaurants, toilets, buses, ccommodations) ersonal reflections: What do you expect spiritually?
+What do you expect emotional lly What do you expect from your team members?
 What about your team leader?
 What do you expect from your hosts?
 Who is in charge?

-How might you make an effort to be involved with the local community?

-What kind of house construction might you work with?
-What are you willing to do?
+G

+low might you m ake an effort to be involved with the local community? · hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d hat kind of hou se construction might you work with?
+What are you willing to d